For a Free Consultation

 The 2018 Criminal Justice Reform Act, which went into effect in April 2018, significantly amended the school zone violation pertaining to drug crimes.
 The Act essentially eliminated school zone violations except in very specific and limited circumstances.

-In Massachusetts, drug crimes which are in, on or within a certain amount of feet of certain schools, is a serious criminal offense.
-The drug crimes which carry an enhanced sentence if they are committed within a school zone are as follows: possession with intent to distribute or distribution, drug trafficking, possession with intent to distribute to minors, or possession of drug paraphernalia.
+The drug crimes which carry an enhanced sentence if they are committed within a school zone remain the same and are as follows: possession with intent to distribute or distribution, drug trafficking, possession with intent to distribute to minors, or possession of drug paraphernalia.

 The courts do not care whether the person charged did not know what the boundaries were, where the school was located, or that the law exists.
 Also, the school must be one of the following:

 - Elementary school

 - High School